Restrictions on realizable unitary operations imposed by symmetry and locality: Main Results

 Secondly, we prove that for any finite or compact Lie group $G$, the difference between the dimensions of the manifolds associated to all symmetric unitaries $\mathcal{V}^{G}=\mathcal{V}^{G}_n$ and its sub-manifold $\mathcal{V}^{G}_k$ is lower bounded by \be \text{dim}(\mathcal{V}^{G})-\text{dim}(\mathcal{V}^{G}_k)\ge |\text{Irreps}_G(n)|-|\text{Irreps}_G(k)|\ , \ee where for any integer $l$, $|\text{Irreps}_G(l)|$ is the number of inequivalent irreducible representations (irreps) of group $G$, appearing in the representation $\{u(g)^{\otimes l}: g\in G\}$, i.e., in the action of symmetry on $l$ subsystems.
-We conclude that, unless $|\text{Irreps}_G(n)|=|\text{Irreps}_G(k)|$, there is a family of symmetric unitaris on $n$ subsystems that cannot be implemented with $k$-local symmetric unitaries.
+We conclude that, unless $|\text{Irreps}_G(n)|=|\text{Irreps}_G(k)|$, there is a family of symmetric unitaries on $n$ subsystems that cannot be implemented with $k$-local symmetric unitaries.
 In the case of continuous symmetries such as U(1) and SU(2), $|\text{Irreps}_G(n)|$ grows unboundedly with $n$.
 This means that there is no fixed integer $k$, such that $k$-local symmetric unitaries become universal for all system size $n$.
 This is in a sharp contrast with the universality of $2$-local unitaries in the absence of symmetries.

-Moreover, in the special case of connected compact Lie groups, such as U(1) and SU(2), we prove a more fine-grained version of Eq.(\ref{Eq:dim3}): for any integer $l$ in the interval $k\le l\le n$, it holds that \be \text{dim}(\mathcal{V}_l^{G})-\text{dim}(\mathcal{V}^{G}_k)\ge |\text{Irreps}_G(l)|-|\text{Irreps}_G(k)|\ . \ee This means that, if $|\text{Irreps}_G(l)|>|\text{Irreps}_G(k)|$, then there are symmetric unitaries that can be implemented with $l$-local symmetric unitaries, but not with $k$-local symmetric unitaries.
-In other words, as $k$ increases from 1 to $n$, i.e., as the local unitaries become more \emph{non-local}, the subgroup $\mathcal{V}_k^G$ generated by $k$-local symmetric unitaries gradually becomes larger.

-The above results are obtained using a technique introduced in Sec. \ref{Sec:Methods}, called \emph{charge vectors}.
-In Appendix \ref{App:Char}, we present the complete proofs and \ also show how the no-go theorem can be extended to the case where the subsystems can have different representations of the symmetry.
+In Methods we provide a simple proof of the non-universality of local unitaries in the case of continuous symmetries using a technique called \emph{charge vectors}.
+In Supplementary Note 2 we prove Eq.(\ref{Eq:dim3}) and present a more refined version of this inequality in the case of connected Lie groups, such as U(1) and SU(2), as well as an extension of the no-go theorem to the case where the subsystems can have different representations of the symmetry.
+We also discuss more about the nature of the constraints imposed by locality that lead to the bound in Eq.(\ref{Eq:dim3}) (Namely, we argue that certain elements of the center of the Lie algebra of symmetric Hamiltonians cannot be generated using local symmetric Hamiltonians).